 - Redshift supports a maximum of 8 GPUs per session.

 - Pros: Fast GPU-accelerated rendering, Out of Core (OOC) capability

 - Cons: Steep learning curve for new users

 Image Source: otoy.com

 Octane Render is a GPU-based renderer that handles processor-heavy algorithms with ease.
-It’s considered one of the fastest real-time render software plugins on the market to date.
+It’s one of the best 3D GPU-accelerated Software in 2021.
+Octane is considered one of the fastest real-time render software plugins on the market to date.
 Making use of its interactive real-time viewport system, it smoothly speeds up your workflow by essentially displaying your final render as you work, edit and place materials, and frame compositions.

 It works as a standalone program, or it can be easily implemented as a plugin for many industry-standard programs including 3ds Max, Cinema 4D, Maya, and Blender just to name a few.